Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance: Simulations

 \section{Simulations}

-We performed a simulation study to assess the ability of the four models (i.e., combinations of the various data types) to estimate abundance.
-We vary parameters under a wide range of ecologically realistic values that provide a broad assessment of model performance.
+We performed a simulation study to assess the ability of the four models to estimate abundance.
+We varied parameters under a wide range of ecologically realistic values to provide a broad assessment of model performance.
+We simulated covariates that affect abundance ($\lambda_i$), true positive rate ($\delta_{i, j}$), and detection processes ($\pi_{i, j}$, $p_{i, k}$) as standard normally distributed variables.